-- Take nitroglycerin, if prescribed to you by a doctor.
+- Take nitroglycerin, if prescribed to you by a health care provider.
 Take it as instructed while awaiting emergency help.

 Take aspirin, if recommended.
-Taking aspirin during a heart attack could reduce heart damage by helping to keep your blood from clotting.
+Taking aspirin during a heart attack may reduce heart damage by preventing blood clotting.

-Aspirin can interact with other medications, however, so don't take an aspirin unless your doctor or emergency medical personnel recommend it.
+Aspirin can interact with other drugs.
+Don't take an aspirin unless your care provider or emergency medical personnel say to do so.
 Don't delay calling 911 to take an aspirin.
 Call for emergency help first.